Should You Buy an Existing Business?

 • Operations, and so on

-10. The business has employees
+j) The business has employees

 On the other hand, launching a new venture requires finding talented employees.
 This process is difficult and time-consuming.
 Unfortunately, many new entrepreneurs underestimate how hard this task is.

-11. You can retain existing management
+k) You can retain existing management

 An acquisition allows you to retain existing management.
 These individuals are key employees because they help you run the business.
-Current managers can also provide stability and knowledge during the transition to the new owners.
+Current managers can also provide stability and knowledge during the company's transition to the new owners.

-12. Sellers can train you
+l) Sellers can train you

 Entrepreneurs who start a company from scratch don’t get this important benefit.
 Consequently, they learn from experience and by making their own mistakes.

-Acquisitions also have some disadvantages
+2. Acquisitions also have some disadvantages

-1. You could buy a bad business
+a) You could buy a bad business

 One significant risk of buying a company is that you could end up buying a bad company.
 The last thing you want to buy is a troubled company that someone wants to unload.
-You can do careful due diligence and still miss indicators of problems.
-Ultimately, an acquisition is a calculated risk.

-2. The business could be overvalued
+b) The business could be overvalued

-Another disadvantage is that you could buy an overvalued business.
-There are ways to minimize this risk, but buyers can never eliminate it.
 Invest in the services of a reputable business appraiser.
-If you are uncertain of the company’s value, consider getting a second appraisal.
-Having two valuations gives you a better idea of the company’s actual value.
+If you are uncertain of the company's value, consider getting a second appraisal.
+Having two valuations gives you a better idea of the company's actual value.

-3. Due diligence is never perfect
+c) Due diligence is never perfect

 If done well, the due diligence process should uncover any significant problems.
 However, the process is far from perfect, and buyers can miss problems.
-This situation leaves buyers exposed to the risk of buying a company that looks good on paper but fails to perform in real life.

-4. Accounting can be notoriously spotty
+d) Accounting can be notoriously spotty

 Unscrupulous sellers can manipulate the numbers to make the business appear more attractive.
 These manipulations can be as blatant as using false information.
 However, they can be as subtle as using deceptive accounting.
-At a minimum, buyers should retain a CPA or similar advisor to help them evaluate the company.

-5. The current owner’s motives for selling aren’t always clear
+e) The current owner's motives for selling aren't always clear

 The current owner’s reason for selling the company will never be clear to you.
 The seller and the broker will use common explanations and tell you that the seller is “pursuing new opportunities,” “retiring,” or “reducing their workload.”
 These explanations should be viewed with caution.
 The seller could be hiding their true intent.

 You have no way of knowing if the seller is selling for other reasons.
-For example, the seller may believe that demand for services will drop and wants to cash out while the market is still hot.
+For example, the seller may believe that demand for services will drop and want to cash out while the market is still hot.
 Do as much research as you can about this possibility.
-The seller’s real motivation is extremely important.
+The seller's real motivation is extremely important.

-6. Existing customers may not be loyal to you
+f) Existing customers may not be loyal to you

-It’s common for small business owners to form friendship bonds with their customers.
-These relationships are good for businesses but can make acquisitions harder.
 Customers may not want to stay on and work with the new owner.
-They may also start demanding concessions (e.g., price discounts) as a condition to stay with your company.
-Lastly, buyers may face a situation in which clients start comparing them against the previous owner.
+They may also start demanding concessions (e.g., price discounts) as a condition of staying with your company.
+Lastly, buyers may face a situation in which clients compare them against the previous owner.

-7. Staff may not be loyal to you
+g) Staff may not be loyal to you

 Many small business owners develop a strong bond with their employees.
 Loyalty from the owner to their employees (and vice-versa) is a hallmark of many small companies.

-8. The business could have a bad reputation
+h) The business could have a bad reputation

 Gauging a company’s reputation during due diligence can be notoriously difficult.
 Buyers cannot call all the customers before the acquisition to ask for their opinion.
 Consequently, you could buy a business that looks good on paper but has a bad reputation.